brunmorten/F3P/README.md

 ## Visual Studio Code tips

 For markdown file, use `Ctrl + Shit + v` to change from code to preview
+Run VS Code with administator rights, otherwise the debugger does not work!

 ## Documentation